So how do we go about setting this up?

 Adding Time Series Comparison Metrics

-We'll start off by clicking the columns button (top right) to adjust the columns that appear on the report:
+Click the Columns button (top right) to adjust the columns that appear on the report:

 Next we can click the comparison (+/-) button on any metric field we want to compare.